MicrosoftLearning/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_06_Deploying_and_configuring_Windows_Server_on_Azure_VMs.md

 In this task, you will connect to your Azure subscription and enable the enhanced security features of Microsoft Defender for Cloud.

 1. Connect to **SEA-ADM1**, and then, if needed, sign in as **CONTOSO\\Administrator** with a password of **Pa55w.rd**.
-1. On **SEA-ADM1**, start Microsoft Edge, go to the [Azure portal](https://portal.azure.com), and sign in by using the credentials of a user account with the Owner role in the subscription you'll be using in this lab.
+1. On **SEA-ADM1**, start Microsoft Edge, go to the Azure portal at `https://portal.azure.com`, and sign in by using the credentials of a user account with the Owner role in the subscription you'll be using in this lab.

 >**Note**: Skip the remaining steps in this task and proceed directly to the next one if you have already enabled Microsoft Defender for Cloud in your Azure subscription.